-[BUTTON-EG DELAY] D delay - sets the delay in time before the attack phase starts (0 to 2.43 seconds). attack - sets the time for the envelope [BUTTON-EG ATTACK] A to rise after the delay phase (1 ms to 34.6 seconds). decay - sets the time for the envelope [BUTTON-EG DECAY] D to fall after reaching the maximum level in the attack phase (1 ms to envelope falls from the sustain level (1 ms to 34.6 seconds).
+[BUTTON-EG DELAY] D delay - sets the delay in time before the attack phase starts (0 to 2.43 seconds). attack - sets the time for the envelope [BUTTON-EG ATTACK] A to rise after the delay phase (1 ms to 34.6 seconds). decay - sets the time for the envelope [BUTTON-EG DECAY] D to fall after reaching the maximum level in the attack phase (1 ms to sustain - sets the level to which the [BUTTON-EG SUSTAIN] S envelope falls at the end of the decay phase.

+34.6 seconds).